Tools of the Trade (not art edition)

 Papermate Inkjoy

 I do really like the ink in these.
-They're very smooth and fun! .5mm doesn't appear in the wild very often though.
+They're very smooth and fun! .5mm doesn't appear in the wild very often though and you'll likely be stuck with .7mm.
+The huge issue with American pens and pencils is .7mm is not "fine" and it's rare to find anything smaller.

 Pilot FriXion